PHPSocialNetwork/ovh-status-cli/readme.md

 This project makes use of [composer](https://getcomposer.org/) to manage dependencies.
 Extract the archive then proceed to this command:
 `composer install`

+### How to define my own rules ?

+Check the file `var/config/rules.ini` to set and customize your own rules, it's already containing some samples

 ### What are the printed result ?
 ##### If everything is fine and no rule is matching:
 `[OK] No rules were matching`